Cup-Of-JavaScript/javascript-postgres-db/assignments.md

 ## Queries

-Let's query a model that represents an old fashion brick and mortar bookstore.
+Let's query a model that represents a brick and mortar bookstore.
 A bookstore can have one to many books.
 A Person can belong to a bookstore, and a person has one of the following types:
   - Manager
   - Cashier
   - Stock Person